Visyond/website-hugo/site/content/casestudy/ericsson-case-study-visyond.md

   spreadsheets and presentations

-  > _I have been doing business impact modeling for many years.
-Since it is an iterative process, I needed quick turnaround in testing and presenting changes after client interactions._
+  > _"I have been doing business impact modeling for many years.
+Since it is an iterative process, I needed quick turnaround in testing and presenting changes after client interactions."_

   **Account Managers** - responsible for presenting to our Client's clients the